-A few of our tools can help you prepare yourself for the conversation with your loan servicer, including the Repayment Estimator that allows you to understand the plans available with estimated monthly payments.
+A few of our tools can help you prepare yourself for the conversation with your loan servicer, including Loan Simulator that allows you to understand the plans available with estimated monthly payments.

 No one can promise immediate and total student loan forgiveness or cancellation.
 A student loan debt relief company may claim to get rid of your loans quickly, but most government forgiveness programs require many years of qualifying payments and/or qualifying employment in certain fields before loans can be forgiven.

 Find out from ED directly whether you qualify for loan forgiveness due to your job, disability, the closure of your school, or other circumstances.
 Your loan servicer can also help you determine if you qualify for loan forgiveness, at no cost.